jenkins-x/jx/README.md

     jx get env

-You can create or edit environments too
+You can create or edit environments too:

     jx create env

     jx edit env staging

-You can switch namespaces in the same way via
+You can switch namespaces in the same way via:

     jx ns